A wild orca swimming in the sea

 Orcas can easily become entangled in fishing equipment and may be unable to swim to the surface to breathe.
 Fishing equipment can become tangled around their fins leading to long-term injuries and disabilities that reduces their ability to swim and hunt.

-Pollution, such as wastewater treatment chemicals, oil spills, raw sewage and pesticides, enters the water and accumulates in the food chain where the top predators, orcas, end up consuming much of it, affecting their immune and reproductive systems.
+Pollution is affecting orcas because wastewater treatment chemicals, oil spills, raw sewage and pesticides, enter the water and accumulate in the food chain where the top predators, orcas, end up consuming much of it, affecting their immune and reproductive systems.

-Orcas suffer in captivity.
+Orcas suffer in captivity and it is not ethical to keep orcas in captivity.
 Their complex behaviours cannot be supported in a captive environment and they suffer from many physical issues such as dorsal fin collapse and tooth damage.

 Unlike other marine species such as baleen whales, orcas have not been systematically hunted.
-However, in some areas of their range, orcas are hunted.
-In parts of the world, orcas are considered to be highly dangerous and a threat to human life.
+However, in some areas of their range, humans still hunt orcas.
+In parts of the world, orcas are considered to be highly dangerous; orcas can be aggressive to humans and a threat to human life.
 This has resulted in some fishermen shooting at or injuring animals.

 What is Born Free doing to help orcas?